sangeetjena/practice/ds/graph/topological_sort/valid_graph_to_tree.md

 Return true if the edges of the given graph make up a valid tree, and false otherwise.

-note: one single child will not be pointed by, 2 parent node
+note: for a valida tree, there should not be any cycle and all the node should have visited at the end of dfs traversal,

 ```
 <img width="543" height="749" alt="image" src="https://github.com/user-attachments/assets/098e2286-f6d6-4f26-8d69-43bb4c926b80" />